 One-sided alternative hypotheses are rarely used and I usually discourage their use.
 The point is, why limit yourself to a one-sided alternative hypothesis?
-If the results should happen to be statistically significant, but in the opposite direction you expected, you will not be able to reject the null hypothesis.
+If the results should happen to be statistically significant . . .

 Dear Creech,